AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ## Prepare the App {#prepare-app}

-In order to author content for an app using the Universal Editor, the app must be instrumented by a developer to support the editor.
+To author content for an app using the Universal Editor, the app must be instrumented by a developer to support the editor.

 >[!TIP]
 >